bztsrc/phppe3/README.md

 Of course one single file is limited, so here's the [PHPPE Pack](http://bztsrc.github.io/phppe3/phppe3_core.tgz) (~80KiB) to save the day and give you an easy start.

-For full CMS capability you'll also need the Content Editor with [PHPPE CMS](http://bztsrc.github.io/phppe3/phppe3_cms.tgz) (24KiB), because PHPPE Core on it's own only serves contents.
+For full CMS capability you'll also need the Content Editor with [PHPPE CMS](http://bztsrc.github.io/phppe3/phppe3_cms.tgz) (28KiB), because PHPPE Core on it's own only serves contents.

 Requirements
 ------------

+- At least PHP 7.0
+- SSH terminal access (use ssh or PuTTY)
+- Apache or nginx with php-fpm on server side
+- Any HTML5 compatible browser on client side
-At least PHP 7.0.
-If you install the full environment (with Pack, CMS, Extensions and Developer), no more than 768k disk space needed.
+- No more than 768KiB free space if you install the full basic environment (with Pack, CMS, Extensions and Developer)

 Installation with Packagist
 ---------------------------